-- 2.5 For the avoidance of doubt, Chapter 8 (Access to Information Procedure Rules) of this constitution shall apply to any record of a decision, and the Council is not required to make public any confidential or exempt information. - 2.6 The Head of Democratic Services and the Monitoring Officer are responsible for ensuring that decisions are properly recorded in accordance with this section 2 and that the record of any decision is available to Officers, Members and to the public, particularly if the decision relates to a change in policy or practice, or a financial commitment not already included in approved Budget plans. - 2.7 Officers making a decision are responsible for: - (a) ensuring that the decision is implemented in accordance with that decision; and - (b) responding to any request for an explanation of their reasons for the decision from, and accounting for its implementation to, other Officers, Members and statutory regulators.
+- 2.5 For the avoidance of doubt, Chapter 8 (Access to Information Procedure Rules) of this constitution shall apply to any record of a decision, and the Council is not required to make public any confidential or exempt information. - 2.6 Officers are responsible for the following in respect of recording a decision they have made: - ensuring that it is properly recorded in accordance with this section 2 and that the record of that decision is available to other Officers, to Members and to the public, particularly if the decision relates to a change in policy or practice, or a financial commitment not already included in approved Budget plans; - (b) ensuring that any decision they make is implemented in accordance with that decision; and - (c) responding to any request for an explanation of their reasons for the decision from, and accounting for its implementation to, other Officers, Members and statutory regulators.